 Paul testifies, “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 (2 Cor.
 5:21 NKJV).

 “But he who is joined to the Lord is one spirit with Him.”
 (1 Cor.
 6:17 NKJV).

 You are no longer a wretched sinner, a slave of sin, or a captive of Satan.
 Rather, you are now the righteousness of God in Christ.
-God sees you as holy, righteous and perfect as His Son, Jesus Christ, in the spirit.
+You are holy, righteous, blameless, and above reproach in God’s sight.

-Apostle Paul attests to this truth in Ephesians 1:
+Apostle Paul amply states and explains this truth in his epistles.

 3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places,